meshcloud/meshcloud-docs/docs/marketplace.integrations.md

 Unpublished, unapproved Service Brokers can be deleted from the list of Service Brokers via the **trash** button.
 A safety dialogue pops up, where you have to enter the name of the Service Broker for confirmation.
 The deletion will only delete the Service Broker in the meshPortal. **No deprovisioning** will be triggered in the Service Broker!
 You have to clean up existing Service Instances in your Service Broker by yourself!

 After you have published your Service Broker you can also revoke this publishing by clicking the **trash** icon in the Publishing list of your Service Broker as long as it has not been approved.

-## Analytics

-### Metering & Usage

-If the Metering Component of meshStack is available in your installation, Metering & Usage information is available for your Service Brokers.
-You see a list of all provisioned Service Instances of your Service Broker's services.
-This information is available individually per Marketplace you published your Service Broker to.
-It is also available for your private Service Broker.
-Click the "Metering & Usage" Button of the according Service Broker to see the Metering & Usage data.

-The screen provides you with information about:

-- Which customers and projects are using your services?
-- How long have the Service Instances been running?
-- When has the Service Instance been provisioned?
-- When has the Service Instance been deprovisioned or is it still running?
-- What are the costs per Service Instance?